BielRoig/hfeb-guide/content/docs/matchup-spread/ponza.md

 In these matchups **Cabal Therapy** calls aren't always clear.

-Against R/G they can be simpler, because often the truly problematic cards are easier to identify: Naturalize, Pyroblast, Oath, Sphere, or Terravore, depending on the spot.
+Against RG they can be simpler, because often the truly problematic cards are easier to identify: Naturalize, Pyroblast, Oath, Sphere, or Terravore, depending on the spot.

-Against G/W and Oath/Spec, the problem is that the answers are more distributed.
+Against GW and Oath/Spec, the problem is that the answers are more distributed.
 The opponent can have Seal, Naturalize, Ray, Swords, Oath, Library, Armageddon, Cataclysm, or Meddling Mage.
 On top of that, some of these cards have flashback or are tutorable with Enlightened Tutor.

 **Duress** can be useful, but here too it isn't always easy to figure out how much.
 It can strip many relevant cards, but sometimes the opponent has redundancy or cards that remain strong from the graveyard.
 So resolving a discard spell isn't enough: you have to figure out whether that discard actually opens a window.